-Sr. Peggy Martin, OP, retired June 30 as executive vice president of sponsorship and governance for Chicago-based CommonSpirit Health, capping off decades of service to the Catholic health ministry.
-In an April message announcing her retirement, CommonSpirit Chief Executive Kevin Lofton called her "a true visionary" and "a guiding light in the formation of CommonSpirit Health" and its predecessor Catholic Health Initiatives.
+Sr. Peggy Martin, OP, retired June 30 as executive vice president of sponsorship and governance for Chicago-based CommonSpirit Health, capping off decades of thought leadership in the Catholic health ministry.

 Over her career, Sr. Martin has established herself as a foremost expert on canon law, sponsorship and lay formation.
 In 2015, CHA awarded her its prestigious Sr. Concilia Moran Award for her creativity and breakthrough thinking.

 She reflected with Catholic Health World recently on her many years of service.

 What drew you to a life of ministry, and to the Dominican Sisters in particular?